thanos-io/thanos/docs/components/query.md

 The sub-path can be defined either statically or dynamically via an HTTP header.
-Static path prefix definition follows the pattern used in Prometheus, where `web.route-prefix` option defines HTTP request path prefix (endpoints prefix) and `web.external-prefix` prefixes the URLs in HTML code and the HTTP redirect responces.
+Static path prefix definition follows the pattern used in Prometheus, where `web.route-prefix` option defines HTTP request path prefix (endpoints prefix) and `web.external-prefix` prefixes the URLs in HTML code and the HTTP redirect responses.

 Additionally, Thanos supports dynamic prefix configuration, which [is not yet implemented by Prometheus](https://github.com/prometheus/prometheus/issues/3156).